vryy/4C/.gitlab/issue_templates/TEST_FAILING.md

 ## Interested Parties
 <!---
-If there's anyone you think should be looped in on this issue, feel free to @mention them here.
+If there's any team or developer, who you think should be looped in on this issue, feel free to @mention them here.
 -->